spikying/chptr/README.md

 OPTIONS
   -N, --notify               show a notification box when build is completed.
-  -a, --author=author        Name of author of project -d, --digits=digits        [default: 2] Number of digits to use in file numbering initially.
-Defaults to `2`.
-  -e, --email=email          Email of author of project
+  -a, --author=author        Name of author of project -e, --email=email          Email of author of project

   -f, --force=force          [default: false] Overwrite config files if they exist.
 Specify a filename to overwrite